 General Description:

-• Model LX3620 is an electronic scoreboard designed for permanent installation outdoors and intended primarily to display time and scoring information for American football.
+Model LX6434 is an electronic scoreboard designed for permanent installation outdoors and intended primarily to display time and scoring information for soccer, lacrosse, or hockey.
+Reversible captions allow the option of displaying information for American football.

 Standard Package Includes: